 In early 2003, still living in Caracas, Hedith began taking painting lessons in her home with a private instructor, Naty Valle, a fine artist, sculptor and national award winner in fire arts in Venezuela and exhibited her work at the museums of Bellas Artes and Arte Contemporaneo in Caracas, Venezuela, as a form of art therapy, to keep her mind occupied.
 This therapy benefited Hedith's mind, body and soul, providing her with a source of beauty and a sense of accomplishment on which to focus her energy and talents.
 Hedith and her husband moved to the United States in 2014.
-Over the past eighteen years, she has expertly honed her skills to become an incredibly talented artist, who despite her physical limitations, patiently and adeptly creates richness of color and depth of soul in each of her paintings.
+Over the past nineteen years, she has expertly honed her skills to become an incredibly talented artist, who despite her physical limitations, patiently and adeptly creates richness of color and depth of soul in each of her paintings.
 Hedith frequently spends up to 10 - 12 hours per day painting.

-Hedith and her work have been featured in private exhibitions and art shows in Caracas and New York City.
+Hedith and her work have been featured in private exhibitions and art shows in Caracas, Atlanta and New York City.
 All of the pieces shown on Hedith’s website are one-of-a-kind originals.
 She resides in the Southeastern United States.